Next Practice Offering

 This year, the Northeast Insight Dialogue Sangha is offering mini retreats on the The Three Characteristics: Anicca: impermanence, Dukkha: suffering or stress, and Anatta: no inherent, unchanging self.

-Jan Surrey, Marsha Lawson, and Annie Hoffman - in-person at Peace House, Cambridge.
+April in-person practice - April 26 - Jan Surrey, Marsha Lawson, and Annie Hoffman - registration required

-Mini-Retreat, Sunday, November 16, 2025, 9am - noon, in-person offering of the Art and Soul of Insight Dialogue, Peace House, Cambridge, MA.
+Mini-Retreat, Sunday, April 26, 2026, 9am - noon, in-person offering of the Art and Soul of Insight Dialogue, Peace House, Cambridge, MA - registration required - see below

 The framework of this investigation is the practice of Insight Dialogue, a relational practice developed by Gregory Kramer and the Insight Dialogue Community.
 We will practice together to explore the teachings based in the Pali Canon, the collection of suttas in the Theravada Buddhist tradition.